dotnet/AspNetCore.Docs/aspnetcore/fundamentals/configuration/index.md

 | array:entries:4 | value4 |
 | array:entries:5 | value5 |

-These keys and values are loaded in the sample app using the Memory Configuration Provider:
+These keys and values are loaded in the sample app using the Memory configuration provider:

 [!code-csharp[](index/samples/3.x/ConfigurationSample/Program.cs?name=snippet_Program&highlight=5-12,22)]